5.5. Covariance of Dependent Random Variables

 \[\sigma_{\sum Z_i} = \sqrt{433.65} \approx 20.82\]

-This standard deviation tells SIC how much typical variation to expect in the sum of risk scores across their 35 customers—valuable information for setting appropriate thresholds for their promotional offer.
+This standard deviation tells SIC how much variation is expected in the sum of risk scores across their 35 customers—valuable information for setting appropriate thresholds for their promotional offer.

 The Effect of Dependence on Risk Assessment